-Jan Morris bemoans the incursion of modernist materialism that is upsetting her romantic take on her country.
+Jan Morris bemoans the incursion of modernist materialism that is upsetting her romantic take on Wales.

 I know very well that people like me tend to view our country through rose-tinted spectacles – if indeed we bother to put our glasses on at all.
 I really try, I really do, to balance my own vision of the place with the conceptions of less sentimental Welsh people, and of people who aren’t Welsh at all.
 So here are some of my more realistic assessments of the matter of Wales.